Your Cart ()

 Dehydrated Foods

 “Just add water” foods are ideal to pack in your bug-out-bag.
 Dehydrated and freeze-dried foods, as well as pouches of mashed potatoes, fit into this category.
-This kind of food can be nutritious, and their high carbohydrate content should keep you energized.
+This kind of emergency food can be nutritious, and their high carbohydrate content should keep you energized.
 Instant oatmeal, for example, is easy to prepare and nutritious — and also quite healthy.
-You’ll be using up some of the water you could drink, however, so make sure you pack enough of it for both food prep and direct consumption.
+You’ll be using up some of the drinking water, however, so make sure you pack enough of it for both food prep and direct consumption.

 Canned Foods

-Canned foods — especially canned meats such as Spam or tuna — are also good to pack.
+Canned food — especially canned meat such as Spam or tuna — are also good to pack.
 They’re durable and provide the protein you need in a high-stress emergency situation.
 You can use your survival knife to open any cans you bring with you or to chop up your food.

 Dry Goods